 Closing the bar down every night in the wake of your breakup?
 Using the bar as a place to meet potential rebounds?
 A breakup can trigger a period of rapid-fire partying that only seems to end when you've burnt out your liver, your bank account, or your feelings for your ex.

 5. You have issues about running into them.

 The idea of running into your ex triggers either pleasant feelings, violent avoidance, or the desire to make sure that you look perfect, just in case.
 You shiver in horror at the idea that you might not handle the remote possibility of an accidental meeting the right way.

 In the same vein, you mentally assess whether locations that used to visit together are now "yours" or "theirs."
 You've been overheard mentioning that you can't visit "their bar."
 Once you're finally over them, you won't even think of it.

 Your patient friends and family hear about your ex all the time.
-It's almost like your ex is just on vacation, since they know every. single. agonizing detail about your feelings, their feelings, your lack of closure, the status of your shared entertainment center, etc.
+It's almost like your ex is just on vacation, since they know every single agonizing detail about your feelings, their feelings, your lack of closure, the status of your shared entertainment center, and so on.

 It's time to box up anything that reminds you of your ex and either sprint to the nearest dumpster or hide the box (note: the middle of your living room is not "hidden").
 You don't need reminders around as a temptation to soggily stumble down memory lane.

 12. Ex sex seems like an attractive option.

 If you find yourself still finding them hot and thinking about poorly-chosen boot-knocking, this is a sign that you just can't get your ex off your mind, or out of your pants.

 13. You're reminded of them constantly.